larkphd/bigfive-web-fork/web/posts/article2_improve_the_classroom_environment.md

 ---
 title: Using the Test to Improve the Classroom Environment
 date: 2025-02-22
-description: Understanding each other’s personality traits can strengthen cohesion and improve communication in a school class.
-Students and teachers can gain insights into these traits without requiring registration or login.
-Below are three tailored lesson plans for different educational levels, designed for a 45-minute session with students.
+description: Understanding other’s personality traits can strengthen cohesion and improve communication in a school class.
+Students and teachers can gain insights into these traits without registration or login.
+Below are three tailored 45 minutes lesson plans for different educational levels.
 image: '/blog/Article2.webp'
 author:
   name: 'Reborn from Github'